Jean-Baptiste Drouet, Comte d'Erlon: Early life

 D'Erlon was born in Reims on 29 July 1765.
 His father and grandfather were carpenters, and he trained to be a locksmith.

 Revolutionary Wars

 D'Erlon entered the army as a private soldier in 1782, was discharged after five years’ service and re-entered it in 1792.
-In 1792 he served as a corporal in the pre-revolutionary army, being elected to captain the following year.
+In 1792 he served as a corporal, being elected to captain the following year.

 From 1794 to 1796 he was aide-de-camp to General Lefebvre.
 In 1799 he was promoted to brigadier general, and fought under André Masséna in Switzerland.
 The same year he distinguished himself at the Second Battle of Zurich.